 Turo does provide the option for you to opt out of its insurance program entirely and instead buy your own commercial car insurance policy.
 People who own cars exclusively for renting on Turo, especially if they have multiple vehicles, might find that this is the right option for them.
 If you select this option, Turo will only keep 7.5% of the amount you charge guests to rent your car.

 However, you won't receive any help from Turo if your car is damaged or stolen, so it's important that you only insure your car this way if you understand what's required of you.

 For example, you'll be responsible for helping your guest with roadside assistance if their car breaks down, which Turo takes care of when you use its insurance for hosts.
 You'll also need to submit proof of your commercial insurance to Turo to skip its insurance policy.

 How Turo insurance works for guests

 People who are renting a car on Turo need insurance, too.
 You're not necessarily obligated to buy coverage from Turo, but you should understand what you get when buying protection from Turo and the trade-offs of foregoing coverage.

 Turo offers three packages of insurance coverage for drivers: Minimum, Standard and Premier.

-- Minimum coverage includes the state minimum for liability coverage in the state you're renting and a $3,000 deductible should the car be damaged or stolen.
+- Minimum coverage includes the state minimum for liability coverage in the state you're renting and a $3,000 deductible if the car is damaged or stolen.

-- Premier coverage keeps the $1 million of liability protection but removes the deductible for damage entirely.
+- Premier coverage raises the liability protection to $1 million and removes the deductible for damage entirely.

 The cost of each level of insurance is based on the cost of the car you rent.
-Premium protection adds 60% to the cost of your rental; Premium adds 40%; and Minimum adds 15%-25%.
+Premium protection doubles the cost of your rental, Standard adds 40% and Minimum adds 15%-25%.